Vasoactive Intestinal Peptide-Producing Tumor

 Which doctor treats vasoactive intestinal peptide-producing tumor?

-Vasoactive Intestinal Peptide-Producing Tumor is usually treated by specialists in endocrinologist.
+Vasoactive Intestinal Peptide-Producing Tumor is usually treated by specialists in endocrinologist, pediatric oncologist.